Imran3285/UofStir-case-studies/README.md

 # 👋 Hi, I'm Muhammad Imran

-🎓 MSc Data Science for Business | ⚡ Aspiring Data Scientist / ML Engineer
-📍 Based in Scotland | Passionate about solving real-world problems using data, analytics, and AI-driven solutions
+🎓 MSc Data Science for Business | ⚡ Aspiring Data Scientist in Healthcare 📍 Based in Scotland | Building data-driven and AI-powered solutions for healthcare innovation and smarter decision-making

 ---